Computationally Efficient Bayesian Estimation of High Dimensional Copulas with Discrete and Mixed Margins: Introduction

-In particular, our first contribution is to introduce into the copula literature PM approaches based on Monte Carlo (MC) and randomised quasi-Monte Carlo (RQMC) methods.
+In particular, our first contribution is to introduce into the copula literature the pseudo marginal (PM) approaches.
 These approaches include the standard PM and the correlated PM approaches discussed in section~\ref{SS: correlated pseudo} and the block sampling method discussed in section~\ref{SS: block PM method}.
-We use RQMC for both the PM and the VBIL approaches to help reduce the variance of the log of the estimator of the likelihood based on MC.
-Second, we introduce into the (general) pseudo marginal literature the correlated RQMC approach in section~\ref{SS: correlated scrambled}, which can be used as a more efficient alternative to the correlated PM approach of \citet{Deligiannidis:2015}; i.e., it can also be used in a number of applications such as random effects models, time series models, etc. Third, we introduce into the copula literature a variational Bayes approach that works with an unbiased estimate of the likelihood and is much faster than all the PM approaches.
+Second, we introduce into the copula literature a variational Bayes approach that works with an unbiased estimate of the likelihood and is much faster than the PM approaches.
 Although this approach is approximate, we show in our applications that the approximations are very accurate.
+There are other alternatives of variational inference method that can be used, in particular, the so called reparameterization trick of \citet{Kingma2014}.
+However, the reparameterization trick requires unbiased estimates of the gradient of the log-likelihood instead of the unbiased estimate of the likelihood.
+It is in general even more difficult to obtain an accurate estimate of gradient of the log-likelihood than it is to obtain accurate estimate of the likelihood (\citet{Sherlock2015}).

-The attraction of both approaches is that: (i)~they can be used for high dimensional problems (large $J$) and for large data sets (large $n$), where computation based on latent variable methods is prohibitively expensive or infeasible.
-See section~\ref{S: comparing pm and DA}.
-Our article considers 50 dimensional real discrete data examples and a 100 dimensional simulated example.
-To the best of our knowledge, the highest dimension discrete data examples handled in the literature are less than 30; see, for example, 16-dimensions in \citet{Smith2012}), 20-dimensions in \citet{Panagiotelis:2012}, and 6-dimensions in \citet{Panagiotelis}. (ii)~Both approaches are {\em single-step} procedures that can simultaneously estimate both the parameters of the copula and of the marginal densities.
-In a two-step procedure, the marginal parameters are first estimated and then the copula parameters are estimated based on the transformed marginals, \citep[see, e.g.,][]{Joe:2015}. (iii)~Both approaches apply to general parametric copulas and can easily incorporate covariates and random effects.
+The attraction of the proposed approaches is that: (i)~they can be used for high dimensional problems (large $J$) and for large data sets (large $n$), where computation based on latent variable methods is prohibitively expensive or infeasible; see Section~\ref{S:simulation studies}.
+Our article considers 50 dimensional real discrete data examples and simulated data examples with up to 100 dimensions.
+To the best of our knowledge, the highest dimension handled in the literature is less than 30; see, for example, 16-dimension in \citet{Smith2012}), 20-dimension in \citet{Panagiotelis:2012}, and 6-dimension in \citet{Panagiotelis}. (ii)~As we show in Section ~\ref{S:simulation studies} that the PM approaches are also much more efficient than data augmentation because they generate the copula parameter with the latent variables integrated out.

 An online supplement to our article gives further technical and empirical results.
 All equations, lemmas, tables, etc in the article are referred to as equation (1), lemma 1, table 1, etc, and in the supplement they are referred to as equation (S1), lemma S1 and table S1, etc.